karakum-team/karakum/docs/guides/Basic_usage.md

 external fun fileDownload(data: js.buffer.ArrayBufferView, filename: String, mime: String = definedExternally, bom: String = definedExternally): Unit

-external fun fileDownload(data: Blob, filename: String, mime: String = definedExternally, bom: String = definedExternally): Unit
+external fun fileDownload(data: web.blob.Blob, filename: String, mime: String = definedExternally, bom: String = definedExternally): Unit
 // @formatter:on
 ```

-This example demonstrates that Karakum can produce output with minimal configuration, though the result has a few flaws:
+This example demonstrates that Karakum can produce output with minimal configuration, though the result has a one flaw:

-* `ArrayBufferView` is referenced without passing the type parameter
+`ArrayBufferView` is referenced without passing the type parameter.
-* `Blob` type is not resolved correctly

 To fix these issues, you can inspect existing [examples](../../examples).
 Also, if you want to write Karakum plugins in Kotlin, [Gradle example](../../examples/gradle) may be helpful.